TheStig294/100-more-randomats-pack-1/README.md

 All Innocents Freeze and become immune to damage every 30 seconds.\
 Has a different name each time it’s triggered, there are over 16 different names!

+- What's this one?
+Oh, it's the freeze randomat...
+- This is a new one!
+Wait, it's a freeze randomat...
 - It's snowing on Mt.
 Fuji
+- Bing Chilling
 - Freezing people to find traitors?
 Is it really worth it...
 - What?
 Freeze randomat on Earth?
-- Unconventional Freezing
-- We learned how to freeze over time, it's hard, but definitely possible...
 - Shh...
 It's a Freeze Randomat!
-- There's this game my father taught me years ago, it's called "Freeze"
-- Everyone will freeze every 30 seconds!
-Watch out!
-(EXCEPT TRAITORS)
 - Freeze randomat!
 Time to learn how to keep moving...
-- We've updated our freezing policy.
-- Random Freeze for everyone!
+- Random freezes for everyone!
 - Honey, I froze the terrorists
-- Sudden Freeze!
-- Icy dead people
-- What's this one?
-Oh, it's the freeze randomat...
-- This is a new one!
-Wait, it's a freeze randomat...
-- Bing Chilling
+- Icicle-ful strategy, is to keep moving!
-- There are more than 17 different freeze randomat names
+- There are more than 12 different freeze randomat names

 _ttt_randomat_freeze2_ - Default: 1 - Whether this randomat is enabled\
 _randomat_freeze2_duration_ - Default: 5 - Duration of the Freeze (in seconds)\